JoshMermel/juggle-suggest/README.md

   - user configurable length?
 - Show number of balls being juggled
 - Better error messages explaining why a pattern is invalid
+- Show the transition into and out of the pattern from ground state

 ## v2 - bugs